18F/identity-idp/docs/security/markdowns/system_documentation/system-data.md

 X |  |  |

 # Information System Type
-The Login.Gov makes use of Cloud.gov's unique managed service provider architecture layer(s).
+The Login.gov makes use of FedRAMP AWS services for IaaS.

 # Cloud Service Models
 Information systems, particularly those based on cloud architecture models, are made up of different service layers.
 The layers of the Login.gov defined in this SSP are indicated in the table that follows.